Welcome to the Food Service & Child Nutrition Program

 Lunch consists of 5 components: an entree, which is 2 components (protein and grain), a fruit, a vegetable, and milk.
 Students must select at least 3 of the 5 components one of which must be either a fruit or vegetable.
 At the elementary and middle school levels students can select up to 2 servings of vegetables and 1 serving of fruit and at the high school level students can select up to 2 servings of vegetables and 2 servings of fruit.

-By participating in these national waivers, the Medina City Schools Food Service and Child Nutrition department will generate more profit per day offering breakfast and lunch to Medina families at no cost than charging families for meals based upon the current approved meal prices.
+By participating in these national waivers, the Medina City Schools Food Service and Child Nutrition department will generate more revenue per day offering breakfast and lunch to Medina families at no cost than charging families for meals based upon the current approved meal prices.

 Offering free meals will not only save money for the district and Medina families, but it will ensure all students receive a healthy, balanced meal.